A topic from the subject of Biochemistry in Chemistry.

 The main concepts of signal transduction biochemistry include:

-• Signal molecules: The molecules that bind to receptors and initiate signaling cascades.
+• Signal molecules (Ligands): The molecules that bind to receptors and initiate signaling cascades.
+Examples include hormones, neurotransmitters, and growth factors.

-• Kinases: Enzymes that add phosphate groups to proteins, thereby activating them.
+• Kinases: Enzymes that add phosphate groups to proteins (phosphorylation), often activating or deactivating them.
+Different types of kinases exist, including serine/threonine kinases and tyrosine kinases.

 Signal transduction biochemistry is a complex and dynamic field of study.
 By understanding how signal transduction pathways work, scientists can gain insights into a wide range of cellular processes and develop new treatments for diseases.